Alok991/CppCon/MoveSymanticsPart-2.md

 Hence These wont work perfectly either

 ### 4. Pass by forwarding ref
-Lets try our branch new ref and see if that works
+Lets try our brand new ref and see if that works

 ```C++
 namespace std